dhis2/dhis2-docs-implementation/content/maintenance_use/metadata_resolving_issues.md

+### Addressing metadata issues

+- **Processes for fixing the issues that have been identified:** described in detail potential strategies to use in order to fix the items identified via the data integrity check, extended assessment and manual review.
+This includes modifications to the configuration via the user interface as well as SQL queries and API calls that can be used to fix a potential issue.

 # Addressing common metadata issues
 This section provides guidance and examples of addressing common metadata-related issues.
 The guidance is useful in particular for addressing metadata issues identified using the